martinmodrak/blog/content/post/2018-09-test-rmarkdown.md

 This worked nicely.
 Later, I changed how I prepare the tables that go into the join, thinking it couldn't break anything and the above check fired, because (obviously) I made a mistake.
 If there was no check, the downstream analysis would run without complaining, but some rows from `main_data` would be actually copied twice as they now had more matches.

-Since you should do such checks anyway to ensure your analysis is correct, storing them in the notebook is very little additional effort and can save you a lot of trouble.
+Since you should do such checks anyway to ensure your analysis is correct, storing them in the markdown file is very little additional effort and can save you a lot of trouble.
 So please, write tests and checks within your notebooks!